google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 The entry point to the Native File System API is [`window.chooseFileSystemEntries()`][choose-fs-entries].
-When called, it shows a file picker dialog, and prompts the user to select a file.
+When called, it shows a file picker dialog box, and prompts the user to select a file.
 After selecting a file, the API returns a handle to the file.
-An optional options parameter lets you influence the behavior of the file picker, for example, allowing the user to select multiple files, or directories, or different file types.
+An optional options parameter lets you influence the behavior of the file picker, for example, by allowing the user to select multiple files, or directories, or different file types.
-Without any options specified, the file picker allows the user to select a single file, perfect for our text editor.
+Without any options specified, the file picker allows the user to select a single file.
+This is perfect for our text editor.

 Like many other powerful APIs, calling `chooseFileSystemEntries()` must be done in a [secure context][secure-contexts], and must be called from within